 Film & TV: After a slight lapse in interest in the 1980s, I have since revived an early interest in great motion pictures, albeit I remain not much of an enthusiast for Hollywood “mainstream” productions (except some super hi-tech special-effect sci-fi).
 Besides Igmar Bergman, Orson Welles, and Alfred Hitchock, I greatly enjoy Spanish-language movies from both Europe and the Americas, including the films of Luis Buñuel, Carlos Saura, Fernando Trueba, and Pedro Almodóvar.
 Not a big TV fan, my watching is confined largely to public television and sports broadcasts.

 Food & Drink: Not gifted with an adequate olfactory sense to be a secure connoisseur of anything, I still cannot resist a fascination with wine, a hobby that allows me to combine my interests in geography, history, culture, agriculture, chemistry, art, literature, music, and languages.
 I used to own stock in a great winery in the Dunnigan Hills of Yolo county – until I was bought out by a major international corporation!
 Although I made a very handsome profit, I would have rather been able to continue contemplating my investment in some oak barrels filled with the finest grape juice.
-Happily, another enterprise opened in downtown Davis that offers tastings of a wide range of Californian wines, including some Portuguese varietals that are rarely seen.
-Even more recently, I again bought shares in another wine business.
+Happily, I much later was able to buy shares in another wine business having more international scope.
 Who knows what will happen next!